buildkite/docs/pages/agent/v3/help/_pipeline_upload.md

 You can also pipe build pipelines to the command allowing you to create scripts that generate dynamic pipelines.

+>🚧
+> Configuration file uploaded using pipeline upload command has a limit of 500 steps per file.
+If there are more than 500 steps per file then it should be split into multiple configuration files with less than 500 steps each and uploaded as separate steps.

 ## Example

     $ buildkite-agent pipeline upload